Geek Dashboard

 How to Generate and Extract APK Files from Android App Bundle (AAB)

 In Google, I/O 2018, Android App Bundle, a new file format was introduced to distribute Android apps via Google Play.
-Later in 2019, Google started recommending developers to upload new apps/updates in .aab format instead of traditional .apk.
-The main objective of Android App Bundle is reducing the size of the app you download from Play Store.
+Later in 2019, Google started recommending developers upload new apps/updates in .aab format instead of the traditional .apk.
+The main objective of the Android App Bundle is to reduce the size of the app you download from the Play Store.
 Technically it is a collection of different APKs generated dynamically for various device configurations.
-If you want to install .aab file outside of Play Store, you need to first extract APK files from AAB and install them manually on your Android device.
+If you want to install .aab file outside of the Play Store, you need to first extract APK files from AAB and install them manually on your Android device.

 Unlike traditional .apk files, it is not possible to share or sideload the .aab file for testing.
 When you upload the .aab file in your Google Play Console, an optimized .apk file will be dynamically generated based on the user device configuration.